tito-arch/BABC-2/content/post/worldcoin-the-orb-cryptocurrency-with-a-unique-airdrop-system.md

 To many, Worldcoin is an App, an ORB, UBI, or perhaps a Ponzi scheme.
 Buckle up as I take you through an overview and stimulate your cognitive interaction.

-Imagine a world where everyone around the globe, regardless of who they are, could participate in the growing digital economy and benefit from decentralized, collective ownership.
+> Imagine a world where everyone around the globe, regardless of who they are, could participate in the growing digital economy and benefit from decentralized, collective ownership.
 What would it take to get there?
+> ~**Worldcoin**

 ![](https://lh4.googleusercontent.com/CmTWIGTvhzyAu2UBMSP_QZLvuyFG6nd-1cXTK_PoX0IObC4lsLUStoAVshUtdWYztkABWNoSM5g3Ky68eI37OPcl0NJ0PzZt93eaZL_k4HGn_SC-9t301PkqZSp8GqGUKKZ3KTOT-amgBT6ZW-yc5jE)

 ## Background and common phrases.